Atrial and ventricular enlargement: hypertrophy and dilatation on ECG

 Hypertrophy and dilatation may coexist.
 Moreover, the ECG cannot distinguish whether large QRS amplitudes are due to dilatation or hypertrophy.
 Because the majority of the literature in the field of electrocardiology has focused on hypertrophy, the remainder of this discussion will only concern hypertrophy.

 Hypertrophy may cause a slight prolongation of the QRS duration because it takes longer to depolarize the large ventricular mass.
 It does not, however, reach 0.12 s (such significant prolongation is due to intraventricular conduction defects).

 Hypertrophy may also shift the electrical axis (to the right in right ventricular hypertrophy, and to the left in left ventricular hypertrophy).

-The ECG may provide strong, but never conclusive, indications on hypertrophy.
-It is important to be able to recognize these ECG changes because hypertrophy is associated with adverse cardiovascular outcome (increased risk of heart failure and arrhythmia), even though the patient may be asymptomatic for several years.
+The ECG may provide strong, but never conclusive, indications of hypertrophy.
+It is important to be able to recognize these ECG changes because hypertrophy is associated with adverse cardiovascular outcomes (increased risk of heart failure and arrhythmia), even though the patient may be asymptomatic for several years.
 Whenever the ECG shows signs of hypertrophy (atrial or ventricular) it is recommended that the patient be referred to echocardiography in order to elucidate cardiac function and structural characteristics.